-From 1990-2021, methane emissions from manure management have increased by 69 percent in the United States.
+From 1990-2022, methane emissions from manure management have increased by 65 percent in the United States.
 Swine and dairy cow manure account for the majority of this increase with an increasing trend of using liquid systems for manure management, which tends to produce greater methane emissions.
 The increase in liquid systems is the combined result of a shift to larger facilities, all of which tend to use liquid systems.
-Also, new regulations limiting the application of manure nutrients have shifted manure management practices at smaller dairies from daily spread to manure managed and stored on site (EPA 2023b).
+Also, new regulations limiting the application of manure nutrients have shifted manure management practices at smaller dairies from daily spread to manure managed and stored on site (EPA 2024b).

-Nitrous Oxide (N_2O).
-Anthropogenic sources of N_2O emissions include agricultural soils, especially the use of synthetic and manure fertilizers; fossil fuel combustion, especially from mobile sources; adipic (nylon) and nitric acid production; wastewater treatment and waste combustion; and biomass burning.
-The atmospheric concentration of N_2O in 2021 was about 334 ppb, which represents an increase of 24 percent since 1750 (EPA 2023b).
+Nitrous Oxide (N2O).
+Anthropogenic sources of N2O emissions include agricultural soils, especially the use of synthetic and manure fertilizers; fossil fuel combustion, especially from mobile sources; adipic (nylon) and nitric acid production; wastewater treatment and waste combustion; and biomass burning.
+The atmospheric concentration of $N_2O$ in 2022 was about 0.336 ppm, which represents an increase of 24.3 percent since 1750 (EPA 2024b).
 The majority of this increase has occurred after the pre-industrial period and is most likely due to human activities.
-Nitrous oxide is removed from the atmosphere primarily by the photolytic action of sunlight in the stratosphere.
-N_2O has an atmospheric lifetime of more than 100 years, and over a 100-year period, each molecule of N_2O has a direct global warming potential of 265-298 times that of a single molecule of CO_2 (EPA 2023b).
+Nitrous oxide is removed from the atmosphere primarily by the photolytic action of sunlight in the stratosphere. $N_2O$ has an atmospheric lifetime of more than 100 years, and over a 100-year period, each molecule of $N_2O$ has a direct global warming potential of 265-298 times that of a single molecule of $CO_2$ (EPA 2024b).

-8 Monogastric animals have a mouth, esophagus, stomach, small intestines, large intestines, pancreas, and liver.
+Monogastric animals have a mouth, esophagus, stomach, small intestines, large intestines, pancreas, and liver.
 Examples of monogastric animals include swine, dogs, monkeys, and humans.